CCGE-Cambridge/lowess/README.md

 ### Usage
-Once the package has been installed it can be imported to a python script
+Once the package has been installed it can be imported into a python script
 `import lowess`
 The package provides a single module `lowess` with a single function `lowess.lowess`.
-This function takes the arguments:
+This function has the signiture:
 `lowess.lowess(x, y, bandwidth=0.2, polynomialDegree=1)`
 where the arguments are:
 1. **x** (pandas.core.series.Series): a Pandas Series containing the x (independent/covariat) values.
 2. **y** (pandas.core.series.Series): a Pandas Series containing the y (dependent) values.
-It must have the same index as x (althouhg not necessarily in the same order.)
+It must have the same index as x (although not necessarily in the same order.)
 3. **bandwidth** (float, optional): the bandwidth for smoothing.
 It must be between 0 and 1.
 Default is 0.2
 4. **polynomialDegree** (int, optional): The degree of polynomial to use in the regression.
 It must be >= 0.
 Default is 1.

-It returns:
-pandas.core.series.Series: a Pandas Series containing the smoothed y values, with the same index as the y.
+It returns a Pandas Series containing the smoothed y values, with the same index as y.

 If input is not valid or an error occurs, a `LowessError` exception is raised.